An HSBC Credit Card Account Requires Qualification

 If the combined balance of your personal deposits to the checking account and your investments falls below $100,000, HSBC will charge a monthly maintenance fee of $50 to your credit card.

-You might wonder why anyone would have an HSBC credit card when the qualifiers are so high.
-For those with high incomes and cash reserves, the current APR of 9.99% makes carrying an HSBC credit card account a wise financial move.
+You might wonder why anyone would have an HSBC card when the qualifiers are so high.
+For those with high incomes and cash reserves, the current APR of 9.99% makes carrying a credit card from this issuer a wise financial move.

-You will be applying for one of the sub-prime credit cards that are backed financially by HSBC but will not carry the logo or the favorable terms of an HSBC credit card account.
+You will be applying for one of the sub-prime credit cards that are backed financially by HSBC but will not carry the logo or the favorable terms.

-Other terms for the HSBC credit card are much the same as for standard card offers.
+Other terms for the account are much the same as for standard card offers.
 There is a 3% balance transfer fee, the APR is a variable rate of 9.99% for purchase but cash advances have an APR of 21.99%.
 If you fail to make one monthly payment, your account may be hit with a penalty APR of 27.24%.

-It is what isn't included in an HSBC credit card account contract that is most important.
+It is what isn’t included in an HSBC account contract that is most important.
 There is no annual fee, no over credit limit fee, no overdraft fee and no foreign transaction fee.

 Your customer service questions are treated with the same level of professionalism and concern as questions about your investments.